-- Needing a gluten-free soup?
-Simply use a gluten-free stock, gluten-free plain flour and check that your curry powder is free from gluten containing ingredients.
+- For a gluten-free soup, use a gluten-free stock, gluten-free plain flour and check that your curry powder and spices are free from gluten containing ingredients such as flour.

-- Leftover Mulligatawny soup will keep fresh in the fridge within a covered container for 3 days.
+- Leftover soup will keep fresh in the fridge within a covered container for 3 days.

-- Reheat by bringing to a simmer and gently heating for 3-4 minutes until piping hot.
+- Reheat by bringing to a gentle boil and gently heating for 2-3 minutes until piping hot.

-- Use any type of rice but for wholegrain varieties that tend to need longer to cook, precooking is a good idea.
-Perhaps cook for around half the amount of time required and then add to the soup to finish cooking.
+- Use any type of rice but for wholegrain or brown varieties that tend to need longer to cook, precooking is a good idea, or cook the soup for longer.

-- Small portions of leftover rice can be used, but add this 10 minutes before the soup has finished cooking to allow enough time to cook through until piping hot.
+- Small portions of leftover rice can be used, but add this about 10 minutes before the soup has finished cooking to allow enough time to reheat the rice until piping hot.

-- Instead of cashews replace with peanuts, sunflower or pumpkin seeds.
-Or crunchy roasted chickpeas or baked tofu bites (links to recipes within recipe notes)
+- Instead of cashews replace with peanuts, flaked almonds, sunflower or pumpkin seeds.

 Prepared our Easy Mulligatawny Soup?
 We would love to know how you got on with the recipe so do pop back and drop us a comment below and click the star ratings.
 Its very much appreciated.
 Thanks so much, Love Jacq x